-Our goal is to build a self-sustaining, fully-integrated and profitable company that discovers, develops and commercializes innovative therapeutics, including novel selective ion channel inhibitors, by applying our expertise in genetics of rare human diseases.
+Our goal is to build a self-sustaining, fully-integrated and profitable company that discovers, develops and commercializes innovative therapeutics, including novel selective ion channel inhibitors, by applying our expertise in the genetics of rare human diseases.

-Since inception, we believe we have operated in a capital-efficient manner to build our capabilities and assets through phased growth, expansion and value creation.
-Since our last venture capital financing in 2006, we have funded our operations and expanded our platform, product pipeline and infrastructure through a combined strategy including deploying our own resources and establishing broadly enabling and well-structured pharmaceutical partnerships with industry leaders.
+Since our inception, we believe we have operated in a capital-efficient manner to build our capabilities and assets through phased growth, expansion and value creation.
+Since our last venture capital financing in 2006, we have funded our operations and expanded our platform, product pipeline and infrastructure through a strategy which combines the deployment of our own resources and the establishment of broadly enabling and well-structured pharmaceutical partnerships with industry leaders.